ibexa/documentation-developer/docs/commerce/payment/payment_method_api.md

 To get payment methods and manage them, use the `Ibexa\Contracts\Payment\PaymentMethodServiceInterface` interface.

-From the developer's perspective, payment methods are referenced with a UUID identifier.
+From the developer's perspective, payment methods are referenced with identifiers defined manually at method creation stage in user interface.

 ## Get single payment method